 She turned to Tristan and continued, “Mr. Chase, I am sorry.
 It was rude of me to stare.
 I apologize.
 Forgive.
 I have not been myself.
 It’s been… uh… umm…” His eyes were…this shade of blue?
 Yet cold like ice and she flinched.
 “I was… so carried away… I dreamed…” Was it contempt in his eyes?
-She looked down at her feet unable to see anymore of the Tristan everyone warned her about.
+She looked down at her feet unable to see any more of the Tristan everyone warned her about.
 Selfish.
 Arrogant.
-“Excuse me everyone… excuse … I need to leave.
+“Excuse me, everyone… excuse … I need to leave.
 I am sorry again.
 Kelly, a word if you don’t mind.”
 Scarlett walked out of the room and did not stop until she reached her own cabin.

 Disaster after catastrophe – that’s what’s happening in her life.
-Redundant words yes, but only too suitable to her situation.
+Redundant words yes, but only too suitable for her situation.
 When she walked out of the office so hurt, realizing the unholy truth that Tristan had no idea who she was, she burned.

 “Scarlett, you alright?”
 Kelly and Leah both had come to see her.
 She could call them friends.
 No. There were her only friends right now.
 She slumped into the chair in a heap as they both sat in the opposite chairs.

 “Kelly, I want out from this project with Chase.
 It is jinxed when it comes to me.
 I am in no condition to follow up with the rest of the procedures.
 I can’t.
 I give up.
 Let Leah handle it.
-And on top of all that I just made a fool of myself with my “performance” there in front of the people that matters the most.”
+And on top of all that I just made a fool of myself with my “performance” there in front of the people that matter the most.”

 “Fool you say?
 Your “performance” had everyone out from their seat in two seconds.
 We called you so many times but you wouldn’t hear.
 It was so much fun to watch.
 And then you screamed.
 It is a surprise my skin is still attached to my body.
 It was so shrill.
 You have many hidden talents.”
-It is strange, the different shapes and forms of love and concern and care appears in this world.
+It is strange, the different shapes and forms of love and concern and care appear in this world.
 It is there even in sarcasm.
 “Jokes apart woman, there is more in your heart than this break-in and gunshot, right?
-You are in more stress than you show, than you realize.
+You are under more stress than you show, than you realize.
 You need help.”
 These wise words and observations were from Kelly.

 Leah joined, “Me thinks the same.”